 Dean Smith is Director of Duke University Press.
-His career in publishing spans more than 30 years and includes experience in scholarly, STM, university-press, trade and association-based publishing.
-He brings a wealth of experience in leading digital publishing initiatives, business development and acquisition skills, open access publishing, global sales and marketing expertise, and strategic planning skills.
-His career has evolved with the profession in a variety of roles including press director, digital platform director, journal publisher, director of electronic publishing, vice president of sales and marketing and society publisher.
-He was most recently the director of Cornell University Press—the first university press in America--overseeing a program that publishes 150 new books a year and features 3,400 eBooks.
-He is a published author, poet and freelance journalist.
-His book of poetry, American Boy published in 2000 is openly accessible.
-He published Never Easy, Never Pretty: A Fan, A City and a Championship Season with Temple University Press in 2013.
+His career in publishing spans more than 30 years and includes experience in scholarly, STM, university press, and trade- and association-based publishing.
+He brings a wealth of experience in leading digital publishing initiatives, business development and acquisition skills, open-access publishing, global sales and marketing expertise, and strategic planning skills.
+His career has evolved with the profession in a variety of roles including as press director, digital platform director, journal publisher, director of electronic publishing, vice president of sales, and marketing and society publisher.
+He was most recently the director of Cornell University Press—the first university press in America—overseeing a program that publishes 150 new books a year and features 3,400 e-books.
+He is a published author, poet, and freelance journalist.
+His book of poetry, American Boy (2000), is openly accessible.
+He published Never Easy, Never Pretty: A Fan, A City, A Championship Season (2013) with Temple University Press.
 He is an adjunct professor of publishing in the Masters in Professional Studies program at George Washington University.
-One of his favorite all-time moments was doing a public talk with John Cleese.
+One of his all-time favorite moments was doing a public talk with John Cleese.

 Allison C. Belan is the Director of Digital Strategy and Systems.
 Allison works to align all aspects of the Press’s book and journal publishing operations to build a digital presence that connects the world to Duke University Press’s scholarship.
 Allison began her publishing career as a compositor, typesetting books for Oxford, Yale, and Duke University Presses.
 After a stint as a web development project manager, she returned to publishing as the Journals Production Supervisor at Duke University Press.
 Her time in journal production provided fast education in digital publishing practice and strategy.
 She assumed her current role in 2011.
 When not building content and ecommerce platforms, she travels as much as she can, indulges her love of good food, and enjoys her mutt dog, Chili.